 “How do I love thee?
-Let me count the ways.
+Let me count

 I love thee to the depth and breadth and height